ShadrackNdolo/Tic_Tac_Toe-game/README.md

 HTML 5.
 Python 3.

-## Contributors
-This was an independent project.
-For any corrections or improvement kindly contact me on gmail.(shadrack.winters@outlook.com)

 ## Project Setup.
 * 1.You'll need a text editor such as Visual Studio Code.
 * 2.Install python 2.7.16[here](https://www.python.org/download/releases/2.7/) or .3.6.2[here](https://www.python.org/downloads/release/python-360/) to enable you to run the python file (tkinter-game.py)